chef/automate/components/docs-chef-io/content/automate/servicenow_integration.md

 These roles are part of the package.
 Users can create their requisite roles and controls if any further restrictions are required.

-#### Role x\_chef\_automate.
+#### Role x\_chef\_automate.admin

 This role can be assigned to a user other than a Systems administrator to allow administration of the application properties and logs.
 Thus, administration can be carried out by a user who is not the system administrator.

 Note that a systems administrator can perform all tasks that an `x\_chef\_autoamte.admin` role can.
+In addition, the Admin role is added by default in ServiceNow and is not part of the app.

 The `admin` role grants a user access to the: